 The temple of Edfu was dedicated to Horus, the ancient Egyptian god of Sky.
 Horus was pictured with the head of a falcon with the right eight representing the Sun and the left eight representing the Moon.

 It is one of the best-preserved ancient Egyptian temples.

 Horus Temple in Edfu was my favorite ancient Egyptian temple on my trip to Egypt because of the mystical atmosphere and the elegant architecture.

 Kom-Ombo Temple is an atypical ancient Egyptian temple because it was dedicated to two rivaling gods.

-The east part of the temple was dedicated to Sobek, the crocodile-headed god, and the west part was dedicated to Horus, the falcon-headed god.
+The east side of the temple was dedicated to Sobek, the crocodile-headed god, and the west side was dedicated to Horus, the falcon-headed god.
 Sobek and Horus were rivals.
-Sobek was the god of Nile and Horus was the god of Sky.
+Sobek was the god of the Nile and Horus was the god of the Sky.

 The Kom-Ombo Temple is an architecturally perfectly symmetrical building.

 Medinet Habu holds some of the best-preserved ancient Egyptian reliefs.
 Therefore, you can see numerous colorful tourist photos taken in this temple.
 Medinet Habu is one of the most photographed ancient Egyptian temples.